istio/istio.io/content/en/docs/ambient/architecture/index.md

 ## Traffic routing

 In {{< gloss "ambient" >}}ambient mode{{< /gloss >}}, workloads can fall into 3 categories:
-1. **Uncaptured:** this is a standard pod without any mesh features enabled.
+1. **Out of Mesh:** this is a standard pod without any mesh features enabled.
-1. **Captured:** this is a pod that has traffic intercepted at the Layer 4 level by {{< gloss >}}ztunnel{{< /gloss >}}.
-In captured mode, L4 policy can be enforced for pod traffic.
-Captured mode can be enabled for a pod by setting the `istio.io/dataplane-mode=ambient` label on the pod's namespace.
-This will enable captured mode for all pods in that namespace.
+1. **In Mesh:** this is a pod that has traffic intercepted at the Layer 4 level by {{< gloss >}}ztunnel{{< /gloss >}}.
+In this mode, L4 policy can be enforced for pod traffic.
+This mode can be enabled for a pod by setting the `istio.io/dataplane-mode=ambient` label on the pod's namespace.
+This will enable *in mesh* mode for all pods in that namespace.
-1. **Waypoint enabled:** this is a pod that is "Captured" *and* has a {{< gloss "waypoint" >}}waypoint proxy{{< /gloss >}} deployed.
+1. **Waypoint enabled:** this is a pod that is "In Mesh" *and* has a {{< gloss "waypoint" >}}waypoint proxy{{< /gloss >}} deployed.
   - If a namespace is labeled with `istio.io/use-waypoint` with its default waypoint for the namespace, the waypoint will apply to all pods in the namespace.
-  - Individual pods or services may optionally be labeled with `istio.io/use-waypoint` to configure a waypoint for specific resources.
+  - The `istio.io/use-waypoint` label can also be set on individual services or pods when using a waypoint for the entire namespace is not desired.
-  - If the `istio.io/use-waypoint` label exists on the namespace *and* service, the service waypoint takes precedence over the namespace waypoint as long as the service waypoint can capture `service` or `all` traffic.
+  - If the `istio.io/use-waypoint` label exists on both a namespace and a service, the service waypoint takes precedence over the namespace waypoint as long as the service waypoint can handle service or all traffic.
-  - If the `istio.io/use-waypoint` label exists on the namespace *and* pod, the pod waypoint takes precedence over the namespace waypoint as long as the pod waypoint can capture `workload` or `all` traffic.
+  Similarly, a label on a pod will take precedence over a namespace label.

 Depending on which category a workload is in, the request path will be different.